sdash77/arcgis-python-api/tests/README.md

 ## ./notebook

 This directory contains any `.ipynb` files we want to test as a part of any suite.
 Notebooks can be run with two different "runners": an `nbconvert` runner (headless, no widget output), and a `selenium` runner (runs in a web browser, widget output in HTML).
-See the `./suite` section for more information how notebooks are run.
+When running from the cmd line utility, any notebooks specified will use the `nbconvert` runner.
+See the suites section for more information how notebooks are run.

 ## ./utils